 The chart below represents the working repeat for a twin leaf that incorporates ribs in fabric.
-Golden color represents needles in work on ribber or Passap back bed, the numbers in the center of graph the number of needles moved away from center column, toward the wider rib on each side of the repeat.
+Golden color represents needles in work on ribber or Passap back bed, the numbers in the center of the graph the number of needles moved away from the center column, toward the wider rib on each side of the repeat.
 All colored areas within the red border represent black squares on mylar, or single palette color in SP, wincrea, or your means of downloading.
 The addition of electronics allows for a wider repeat.
-Air knitting on any machine will help make selection needed for transfers to opposing bed.
+Air knitting on any machine will help make the selection needed for transfers to the opposing bed.
 On the Passap use Tech 129 and color reverse.
 This results in pushers corresponding to each colored square being selected to their up position: they then in turn may be pushed up slightly to help track the needles that need to be moved.
 The wider ribs on the sides make it easier to identify repeat center: again, transfers are made away from the single needle, toward the larger group.
-The front lock stays on N througout.
-Pushers corresponding to needles on the back bed, not in twin leaf pattern area, need to be completely out of work.
-Back lock also knits throughout.
+The front lock stays on N throughout.
+Pushers corresponding to needles on the back bed, not in the twin leaf pattern areas, need to be completely out of work.
+The back lock also knits throughout.

 the resulting repeat: knit side

 the repeat’s purl side

 Having only 3 needles at each end of the chosen number of repeats knitting on the ribber or back bed will create a small rolled edge on each side of the knit, using the irritating property stocking stitch has of curling to purl side to create an “edging”.
 I have multiple stitch transfer tools for Passap but found I did much better avoiding dropped stitches doing larger transfers in two moves of fewer needles.